rzli6/COMSE6998_010_Final_Project/README.md

 path = 'your path'
 symbol = ['ABCD', 'EFGH']
 ```
-Then just follow the whole automatic data processing and gain models.
+Then just follow the whole automatic data processing and the code below will also train and do grid search on both CNN and LSTM models.
 ```
 for symbol in symbols:
     X_train, X_val, X_test, y_train, y_val, y_test = data_processing(path, symbol)